Gladys Coburn

-Gladys Coburn was an actress in theater and films.
+Gladys Coburn was an actor in theater and films.
 She had starring roles during the silent film era including in the 1917 film The Primitive Call and the 1920 film Heart Strings.
 She also performed in theatrical productions.

 Her appearance was described as being similar to June Caprice.

 Gladys was born on August 22, 1893, in Arkansas.
 She lived most of her life in New Castle, Indiana.
 She died in January 1969 at the age of 75.